 Furthermore, it has been observed that the polymorphisms Gly972Arg and Ala513Pro, which are situated close to the Tyr-Met-X-Met (YMXM) motifs around Tyr987 and Tyr612, affect insulin resistance, hyperinsulinemia, and the fatty acid composition of muscles (Garcia et al., 1993).

-According to our findings, there is no significant correlation between the IRS1 (rs1801276) polymorphism and Type 2 diabetes mellitus in Bangladeshi people.
+According to our findings, there is no significant correlation between the IRS1 (rs1801276) polymorphism and type 2 diabetes mellitus in Bangladeshi people.
 Hyperglycemia and metabolic dysfunction may potentially be caused by the G allele through impairing IRS1-mediated insulin signaling.
 These findings align with previous studies on other populations, emphasizing the role of IRS1 as a critical genetic marker for T2DM.
 Additionally, the results underscore the importance of genetic screening in populations with high diabetes prevalence.
 Early identification of at-risk individuals can facilitate targeted interventions, such as lifestyle modifications or insulin-sensitizing therapies.
 However, the study’s cross-sectional design limits the ability to infer causation.
 Future longitudinal studies with larger sample sizes are required to validate these findings.

-IRS-1 polymorphism might be a contributing risk factor for the development of type 2 Diabetics.
+IRS-1 polymorphism might be a contributing risk factor for the development of type 2 diabetics.
 Our findings indicate that the IRS1 gene polymorphism has no substantial influence in Bangladeshi type-2 diabetes patients.
 Identifying these genetic variations can help predict disease susceptibility and guide personalized treatment strategies.
 While genetic factors play a critical role in the disease’s pathogenesis, the complex nature of Type-2 diabetes requires further research to fully understand the interplay of genetic and environmental factors.
 Our data suggest that focusing on early-onset diabetes, which is characterized by a stronger genetic background, may be part of such a strategy.

 The analysis suggests that the IRS1-rs1801276 polymorphism is not significantly associated with T2DM risk in the studied population.
 The CC genotype and C allele are dominant, while the G allele and CG genotype may show a trend of increased risk.
 However, these findings are not statistically significant.
 Further studies with larger and more diverse populations are needed to confirm the potential role of this polymorphism in T2DM susceptibility.

+Authors contributions (please include)

 Acknowledgments